mraible/mongock-docs/site/what-is-mongock/what-is-mongock.md

 - To persist the client data we just retrieved.
 - Mongock needs to track the ChangeUnits that have been executed, so the **client-service** doesn't execute them twice.
   - As more than one instance of the client-service may be running simultaneusly in the environment, it will try to execute the same migration on startup.
 To prevent this, Mongock uses a pesimistic lock that is persisted in database.
-  - In addition, this allows Mongock to store a history of changes and execute Rollbacks, amongst other operations.
+  - In addition, this allows Mongock to store a history of changes and execute rollbacks, amongst other operations.

-For allowing Mongock to access the Database and persist state changes, we will use the **Mongock Driver**.
+For allowing Mongock to access the database and persist state changes, we will use the **Mongock Driver**.
 The driver contains all the information and mechanisms to access to the database.
 Mongock provides multiple drivers for different databases.
 The developers can choose the most suitable and configure the driver by providing some information like the the target schema, etc.

 Please, visit the [Driver section](/driver/) for more information.